lucapette/web/main/content/writing/my-engineering-management-values.md

 share with the world" is often small, so internal blogging facilitates public blogging.

-A public blog is a great marketing activity for your teams, it helps with hiring and improves the mood of your teams.
-It can feel great to share what you are doing with the rest of the world.

 ## Lead by example

-I believe leading by example is the best way to shape culture.
+I believe that leading by example is the best way to shape culture:

 > Instead of telling people how to behave, be the person you want your direct
 > reports to be.